How to Make a Dog Collar? – Itsaboutdog

 Rainbow Dog Collar

-Use thread or chord in seven different colors like the rainbow and create a vibrant, colorful dog collar.
-This kind of collar will suit small-sized dogs better than bigger, more masculine ones.
+Use thread or chord in seven colors like the rainbow to create a vibrant, colorful dog collar.
+This collar suits smalldogs better than bigger, more masculine ones.
 Introducing a pop of colors to your dog’s monotone fur will make it look more trendy.

 Sequin Dog Collar

-Bling works fine in the case of any kind of design.
-Bling works for dog collars too.
-Choose some sequinned fabric, measure your dog’s neck size and stitch a pretty-looking sequinned collar for your puppy.
+Bling works fine in any design.
+Bling works for dog collars, too.
+Choose some sequinned fabric, measure your dog’s neck size, and stitch a pretty-looking sequinned collar for your puppy.

 Buttons Dog Collar